onlywei/codelab-async-js/README.md

 occur inside the generators are easy: `next()` will propagate the exception to the caller, and the generator dies.
 Relaying an exception to a generator relies on the `throw()` method we glossed over.

-Let's give our adder a crazy interface.
+Let's give our adder a crazy new feature.
 If an exception is relayed to the generator by the caller, it will revert to the last value of the sum.

 ```javascript